qinwang/gitlab-ce/doc/development/documentation/workflow.md

 an application with GitLab CI/CD" is much better.
 Think of something someone will search for and use these keywords in the headings.

-## Documentation review and feedback

-Every relevant documentation change must be reviewed by a Technical Writer to avoid redundancy, duplications, bad locations, typos, broken links, misinformation, and to ensure the document is clear and discoverable.
-If you don't know who to ping, ping any of them, or all of them (`@gl\-docsteam`).

-If you need any help to choose the correct place for a doc, for start writing it, or any other help, ping a Technical Writer on your issue, MR, or on Slack.

 ## Documentation workflow

-To follow a consistent workflow every month, documentation changes involve the Product Managers, the developer who shipped the feature, and the technical writing team.
+To follow a consistent workflow every month, documentation changes involve the Product Managers, the developer who shipped the feature, and the Technical Writing team.
 Each role is described below.

 ### 1. Product Manager's role in the documentation process